πŸ’» Project #3: Animated Movie Scene

 • Define styles for the new elements to position and size them.

-• Example styling for a span:
+• Example styling for a p tag that holds an emoji:

 #ball {